-Welcome to part 4 of fascism in Hungary: Having set the stage, charted the rise and fall of Gyula Gombos, looked at his “conservative” fascism – the “Szeged Idea” and last time the origin and ideology of Ferenc Szalasi and his more revolutionary Hungarism 3rd position, with this installment we will see how Hungarism was met with by the public and the establishment as well as the growing influence of Germany on Hungary as the continent moved towards the war.
+Welcome to part 4 of fascism in Hungary: Having set the stage, charted the rise and fall of Gyula Gömbös and his conservative fascism – the “Szeged Idea” and last time explored the origin and ideology of Ferenc Szálasi and his more revolutionary Hungarism 3rd position, with this instalment we will see how Hungarism was met with by the public and the establishment as well as the effects of the growing influence of Germany on Hungary as the continent moved towards the second world war.

 Part 1 of the series can be found here: Setting the stage